VanishedAIR/DIYmyCar/README.md

 - **CSS**
 - **JavaScript**

-I developed this website independently after learning these technologies through YouTube tutorials.
+I developed this website independently after learning these technologies through YouTube tutorials and experimenting with the techonologies.

 ## Future Improvements
 While the website is functional, there are areas for improvement: